elevate0123/CSE/Sociology/Paper 1/06 Work and Economic Life.md

 ### Industrialisation & Social Change
 Industrialisation - Shift from animate (humans/animals) to inanimate (coal, electricity) source of power, Rise of factories & use of machinery in production of goods
-This phase was termed as Industrial Revolution #IR by Arnold #Toynbee
+This phase was termed as Industrial Revolution #IR by Arnold #Toynbee Overall transformation of some societies & so some regions emerged more prosperous than others, Skewed Prosperity!

 #### Social Changes due to IR
-1. Occupational Shifts
+1. Occupational Shifts - Agriculture to Industry
-2. Achievement based Division of Labour
+2. Achievement based Division of Labour - Communal-family DoL gave way to Scientific Division of Labour
-3. High DoL & Opportunity for Mobility
+3. High DoL & Opportunity for Mobility - Increased stratification/specialisation
-4. Changing Power Relations
+4. Changing Power Relations - Decline of estates and rise of Capitalism.
+Land no longer remained central, industry & trade emerged as new sources of power
-5. New forms of Conflicts
+5. New forms of Conflicts - Trade unionism, Labour mobilisation - New modes of class struggle
-6. Demand for Skilled Jobs & Educational Changes
+6. Demand for Skilled Jobs & Educational Changes - Education as agent of Social change & facilitator of skill development
-7. Changing Family Structure
+7. Changing Family Structure - Mobile & Nuclear family
-8. Revolution & Marxian Thoughts
+8. Revolution & Marxian Thoughts - Industrialisation & Capitalism lead to real change - arrival of Socialism

-/commi

-## Need of Work in Society
-***
-1. A
-2. B
-3. C

-## Relation between Work & Economy
-***
+9. Misc. - More Jobs, more prosperity, better standard of life.